-If you require accommodations to access course activities or materials, we will do our very best to work with you to support your success.
-Please work with the Disability Resource Center (DRC), Young Hall Room 830, 302 Wood Street, 765-494-1247, www.purdue.edu/drc to get these accommodations described and approved.
-To implement accommodations, you must follow the instructions in the letter provided by the Disability Resource Center, in addition to doing the following:
+If you require accommodations to access course activities or materials, the accommodations must be described and approved by the Disability Resource Center, Young Hall Room 830, 302 Wood Street, 765-494-1247, www.purdue.edu/drc.
+To implement accommodations, you must follow the instructions provided by the Disability Resource Center, in addition to sharing your "Notification of Course Accommodations" with the CHM 12900 team via the AIM system as soon as possible, but at least one week before an exam or assessment for which accommodations are desired.
+Once we receive notification, we will discuss your individual case and your options within this course with you if needed.
+Any questions concerning your accommodations may not be possible if insufficient notification is given.